-7. Black Eyed Peas are traditionally known for bringing you good luck in the New Year, and the Busy Bee Café has been offering them up (and good luck) since 1947.
+7. Black-eyed peas are traditionally known for bringing you good luck in the New Year, and the Busy Bee Café in Atlanta has been offering them up (and good luck) since 1947.

-6. Greens, be they Collard, Kale, Turnip, Mustard or even Cabbage is considered a culinary necessity for money and good fortune.
-Try your greens cooked a new way this New Year: flash fried at Boner’s BBQ.
+6. Greens — be they collard, kale, turnip, mustard or even cabbage — is considered a culinary necessity for money and good fortune.
+Try your greens cooked in classic Southern style at The Colonnade in Atlanta.

 4. Eat a variety of nuts for great potential and endless possibilities in the year to come.
 Pick up boiled peanuts at Davis Produce in Savannah or one of many Georgia road-side or produce stands.

 3. Noodles for long life . . the longer the noodle the longer your life.
 Remember to slurp them whole, cutting them up means shortening your life!
-Raku is my go to place for noodles.
+Raku (locations in Atlanta and Duluth) is my go to place for noodles.
 Their Tonkatsu Ramen Bowl should make me immortal.

 2. Pork.
 Believe it or not, pigs are a symbol of progress because they continuously root forward.
 At Jim’s Smokin’ Que in Blairsville, please feel free to root your way through some of the best ribs and wings Georgia has to offer.

 1. Cake – especially round cakes (often with coins baked inside) – can mean having come full circle and being ready to start anew.
-Let’s be honest, it’s hard to name just one place as having the best cakes in the state, but here’s one that offers a HUGE variety to choose from: Piece of Cake.
+Let’s be honest, it’s hard to name just one place as having the best cakes in the state, but here’s one that offers a HUGE variety to choose from: Piece of Cake in Atlanta.